adaptingadapting/Holberton-SpeedrunAllChecksPercent/3Shell_basics/README.md

 task 13 is tricky aswell, i had forgotten about the ln command

 task 14 just do the -n flag of the cp command, easy money

+task 15 is about moving using the upper keyword